 Amplitude or Stroke Length

 This refers to the length covered by the massage gun head as it moves back and forth during percussions.
 The stroke length can be low, midrange (or what we like to call a “sweet spot”), or high.
-Using real figures, 10mm or below is considered low and vibrational, 12-13mm is midrange, while 14-16mm is high.
+Using real figures, below 10mm is considered low and vibrational, 10-13mm is midrange, while 14-16mm is high.

 On the lower end of things, massage guns with low stroke length won’t go deep tissue because they are meant for vibrational therapy.
 Most mini massage guns fall in this category.
 They often have 10mm amplitude or less.
 These kinds of massage guns are good if you want a relaxing massage.
 However, when you want a full-sized massage gun, don’t pick one with 10mm or less.